parallelchain-io/parallelchain-protocol/Blockchain.md

 **Receipt** is a type alias of `Vec<CommandReceipt>`, and is a compact summary of what happened during the execution of a transaction.

-Each **command receipt** in a receipt describe what happened during each of the transactions' commands:
+Each **command receipt** in a receipt describe what happened during one of the transactions' commands:

 |Field|Type|Description|
 |---|---|---|